A look at big settlements in US police killings

 FREDDIE GRAY

-Six Baltimore officers were charged in the April 2015 arrest and in-custody death of Freddie Gray, a 25-year-old black man who died after being injured in a Baltimore police van, touching off weeks of protests.
+Six Baltimore officers were charged in the April 2015 arrest and in-custody death of Freddie Gray, a 25-year-old Black man who died after being injured in a Baltimore police van, touching off weeks of protests.

 Three officers were acquitted and prosecutors dropped all remaining charges in July 2016 following a hung jury.
 The U.S. Department of Justice decided not to bring federal civil rights charges.